Styling ALEXANDRA ASSIL

 Story DURGA CHEW-BOSE

 "A perfect white shirt is keynote.
 Categorical.
-Control that comes with ease or ease that springsfrom control."
+Control that comes with ease or ease that springs from control." -Durga Chew-Bose

 MARC JACOBS oversized shirt and leather buckle boots; COMME SI socks.